murrain/handbook/team-empowerment/onboarding.md

 * **GitHub** - For access to `handbook-internal` and other repos company-wide and for technical roles, also for software development
 * **Google Workspace** - Productivity and collaboration; Gmail, G Drive, etc.
 * **Gong** - Call recording and analytics
-* **Jamf** - Device management for your Aptible Macbook and Aptible iPhone.
+* **Jamf** - Device management for your Aptible MacBook and Aptible iPhone.
 You will accept an invite to enroll your devices but will otherwise not likely interact with Jamf frequently.
 * **Little Snitch** - Network monitoring.
 You will install and enter a license key to active but will otherwise not likely interact with Little Snitch frequently.
 * **Okta** - Access management
 * **Redash** - Analytics/BI